YinTokey/AutoMV/README.md

 # AutoMV

-AutoMV is a web app that transforms your ideas into music videos.
+AutoMV is a web app that transforms your ideas into music videos, achieving a 72% idea‑to‑video completion rate and a median generation time of under 45 seconds.

 ## Demo